 - This article contains affiliate links.
 I may receive a commission if you purchase from them, at no extra cost to you.

-This guide is a culmination of that journey.
-These are the pre-workout meals and snacks that have consistently powered my most productive sessions, from early morning fasted-state cardio to heavy evening strength training.
-I’ll share exactly what I eat, why it works, and how you can tailor these ideas to your own body and schedule.
+This guide is the result of that trial and error.
+These are the pre-workout meals and snacks I rely on for both early mornings and heavy evening sessions.
+I’ll explain what I eat, why it works, and how you can adapt it to your own routine.

 Before we dive into the specific meals, it’s crucial to understand the “why.”
 My approach is built on three simple, non-negotiable pillars I’ve developed over the years: